mamamia5x/Old-HTML5-Compiler/README.md

 ## Issues
 * When updating, error screen will sometimes pop up in  the back.
 What I found to work is that updating it in the WWW folder works.
+* When it says the file isn't found, this is because the file hasn't been created yet.
+The file will be made if you press save.
+* When saving, the output won't show.
+For some reason, the editor won't show the updated result.
+Just right click and press reload for the result to be updated.
 ## Installing
 1. In order to install the app, you'll need to download PHP Desktop Chrome.
    * [Windows](https://github.com/cztomczak/phpdesktop/releases/tag/chrome-v57.0-rc)